General Average in Maritime Law

 Definition of General Average

-The technical definition of general average is set forth in Rule A of the York Antwerp Rules, which provides that general average arises only when extraordinary sacrifices or expenditures are intentionally and reasonably made for the common safety and for the purpose of preserving property from maritime perils encountered during a sea voyage.
+The technical definition of general average is outlined in Rule A of the York Antwerp Rules, which provides that general average arises only when extraordinary sacrifices or expenditures are intentionally and reasonably made for the common safety and for the purpose of preserving property from maritime perils encountered during a sea voyage.

-In general terms, general average refers to cooperation and contribution by all parties with interests in a maritime voyage in response to unexpected incidents that require extraordinary expenses.
-This principle has been accepted by all maritime nations and may be regarded as a form of mutual insurance that predated the development of modern marine insurance.
 General average applies when extraordinary costs are incurred during a maritime voyage to protect the remaining shared maritime interests by sacrificing or expending resources relating to maritime property.

 Accordingly, the parties required to contribute toward general average losses include:

-• All cargo owners are involved in the maritime voyage.
+- All cargo owners are involved in the maritime voyage.

-• The shipowner.
+- The shipowner.

-• The party is entitled to freight.
+- The party is entitled to freight.

 However, where loss results directly from an accidental incident rather than an intentional sacrifice for the common benefit, the injured party must bear the loss individually.